turingschool-examples/react-router4/README.md

 #### Router
 There are multiple different types of Routers you can use.
-Just note that
+Keep in mind that each routes have these two things in common:
 * The `Router` will contain all `Routes` inside.
-* That a single JSX element must be returned from it.
+* A single JSX element must be returned from it.

-The most common one you will use is `<BrowserRouter>` Important things to know:
+The most common one you will use is `<BrowserRouter>`.
+Things to know about `BrowserRouter`:
 * BrowserRouter uses HTML5 history API (pushState, replaceState and the popstate event) to keep your UI in sync with the URL.